skhan176/Java/README.md

 3. Write a Java program to find all pairs of elements in an array whose sum is equal to a specified number.

 4. Write a Java program to find a missing number in an array.

+5.Find all combination of four elements of an given array whose sum is equal to a given value